josshartmann/de-northwind-indicium/README.md

 This project demonstrates an ETL (Extract, Transform, Load) pipeline to extract data from various sources, transform it, and load it into a PostgreSQL database.
 The data is sourced from CSV files and a PostgreSQL database schema representing the Northwind database.

+## Why Python and PostgreSQL?

+I have chosen Python as the primary programming language for this ETL pipeline due to its versatility and powerful libraries for data manipulation.
+Python provides us with the tools needed to efficiently handle and process data throughout the pipeline.

+For the destination database, I have opted for PostgreSQL.
+This choice is rooted in my familiarity with PostgreSQL and the fact that it was also chosen as the source database.
+Using PostgreSQL as the destination database maintains consistency throughout the ETL process and simplifies the database management aspects of the project.

 ## Setup

 1. Clone the repository.